3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: The Cosmology Scaling technique

 To obtain accurate rescaled predictions, however, the original simulation must fulfil several requirements (which will increase the computational time compared to a standard simulation):

 \begin{itemize}

-\item Simulating to the future: For some target cosmologies (typically with larger density fluctuations), the optimal redshift to scale from can be negative $\zstar < 0$.
+\item Simulating to the future: For some target cosmologies (typically with larger density fluctuations), the optimal expansion factor to scale from can be negative $\zstar < 0$.
 This requires the simulation to be evolved to the future, which increases its computational cost.

 As an example, orange lines in Fig.~\ref{Fig:Prop_CompTime} show the additional computational time required to scale to different values of $\sigma_8$ and $\Omega_{\rm m}$, from $(\Omega_{\rm m}, \sigma_8) = (0.315, 0.9)$.
 We estimate this CPU cost as proportional to the final expansion factor.
 For values lower than those in the original cosmology, $\zstar$ is located in the past, but for larger values, it is in the future, so the original simulation should be evolved longer, thus increasing the CPU time required.